Best daily deals

 8.0

 Colors pop with the portable true wireless Sony WF-C700N.
-These active noise canceling (ANC) buds sail in as a mid-tier option for Sony fans.
-We put these buds through the wringer to see if they live up to the box’s promises.
+These active noise canceling (ANC) buds are a mid-tier option for Sony fans.
+We put these buds through the wringer to see if they live up to the box’s promises in this Sony WF-C700N review.

 About this Sony WF-C700N review: We tested the Sony WF-C700N over one week.
 The Sony WF-C700N firmware version 2.0.0.
 SoundGuys purchased the unit for this review.